Dessert Sauce Terms and Definitions: Ever wonder the difference between a syrup, sauce, spread, cream, butter, or curd?

 Find basic terminology for dessert sauces and ice cream sundae toppings along with product recommendations.

 These creamy creations can totally enhance dessert recipes other than ice cream.
-You can also find recipes for homemade ice cream here.

 They are listed in order from thinnest to thickest consistency along with product recommendations.

 Syrups are thinner than a sauce and are pourable out of a bottle.
 The consistency of fruit based syrups is thicker than maple syrup.
 It will pour off of a spoon, but leave the spoon coated.
 Some syrups have nice big chunks of fruit infused in them such as apple cinnamon and wild blueberry.